-39 1.
-Introduction
+1. Introduction

 True fruit flies (Diptera, Tephritidae) have about 4,300 species categorized into 500 genera and are found all over the world.
 They are economically significant and are considered serious crop pests (El Harym & Belqat 2017; Rubabura Chihire, & Bisimwa, 2019).
 Tephritidae is divided into six subfamilies: Blepharoneurinae, Dacinae, Phytalmiinae, Tachiniscinae, Tephritinae, and Trypetinae.
-The Dacinae are divided into three major tribes: Ceratitidini, Dacini, and Gastrozonini, with the Dacini tribe infesting fruits the most.
-Pests of commercial fruits and vegetables account for around 47 10% of the 1,000 already identified species (Doorenweerd, Leblanc, Norrbom, Jose, & 48 Rubinoff, 2018; Kunprom & Pramual 2016).
+The Dacinae is divided into three major tribes: Ceratitidini, Dacini, and Gastrozonini, with the Dacini tribe infesting fruits the most.
+Pests of commercial fruits and vegetables account for around 10% of the 1,000 species already identified (Doorenweerd, Leblanc, Norrbom, Jose, & Rubinoff, 2018; Kunprom & Pramual 2016).

-Histological data frequently give information on cell and tissue modifications 49 that explain organ physiology and system response to a certain environment or therapy.
-50 It is widely employed in a variety of downstream applications, most notably aquatic 51 ecotoxicology (Bernet et al., 1999).
-There are various findings on brain, ocular 52 structure, trachea, blood vessel, and skeleton muscle (Poolprasert et al., 2020), and 53 54 gonadal tissue (Boonyoung et al., 2020).
+Histological data frequently give information about cell and tissue modifications that explain organ physiology and system response to a certain environment or therapy.
+These data are widely employed in a variety of downstream applications, most notably in aquatic ecotoxicology (Bernet et al., 1999).
+There are various findings on brain, ocular structure, trachea, blood vessels, and skeletal muscles (Poolprasert et al., 2020), and gonadal tissue (Boonyoung et al., 2020).
 The reproductive system of insects is similar to that of other invertebrates in architecture and function.
-The testes are composed of 55 numerous testicular follicles or sperm tubes that produce sperms, whereas the ovaries 56 57 contain numerous follicles (usually cystic or tube-like) that contain developing eggs (Gullan & Cranston, 2014).
-58
+The testes are composed of numerous testicular follicles or sperm tubes that produce sperms, whereas the ovaries contain numerous follicles (usually cystic or tube-like) that contain developing eggs (Gullan & Cranston, 2014).

-Investigating insect histological organization is essential for comprehending how insect biology has crucial implications such as biocontrol and insect pest outbreaks.
-Bactrocera albistrigata, B. dorsalis, B. umbrosa, Zeugodacus cucurbitae, and Z. tau complex were reared and thus selected for histological study from infested different fruits to provide important baseline data on these nuisance pest populations and to be employed as comparisons with other insect groups.
-It could be employed in the future in terms of systematic science or agricultural management.
+Investigating insect histological organization is essential for comprehending how insect biology has crucial implications on for example biocontrol and insect pest outbreaks.
+Bactrocera albistrigata, B. dorsalis, B. umbrosa, Zeugodacus cucurbitae, and Z. tau complex were reared and thus selected for histological study from various infested fruits to provide important baseline data on these nuisance pest populations, to be employed in comparisons with other insect groups.
+These data could be employed in the future in systematic science or in agricultural management.

-67 2.
-Materials and Methods
+2. Materials and Methods

-Infested fruits such as angled loofah (Luffa acutangular Roxb.), cempedak (Artocarpus integer Spreng), chili (Capsicum annuum L.), guava (Psidium guajava L.), and tropical almond (Terminalia catappa L.) were taken from the experimental field of the Department of Pest Management, Faculty of Natural Resources, Prince of Songkla University, Hat Yai district, Songkla province, Thailand.
-A smartphone was used to picture a fruit fly from the field (Figure 1A).
+Infested fruits namely angled loofah (Luffa acutangular Roxb.), cempedak (Artocarpus integer Spreng), chili (Capsicum annuum L.), guava (Psidium guajava L.), and tropical almond (Terminalia catappa L.) were taken from the experimental field of the Department of Pest Management, Faculty of Natural Resources, Prince of Songkla University, Hat Yai district, Songkhla province, Thailand.
+A smartphone was used to photograph a fruit fly from the field (Figure 1A).